Cider Marinated Turkey Recipe

 - 3. Drain and discard marinade.
 Rinse turkey under cold water; pat dry.
 Place onion, carrots and sage in cavity.
 Rub oil over skin.
 Skewer turkey openings; tie drumsticks together.

-- 4. Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- 4. If grilling turkey, coat grill rack with cooking spray before starting the grill.
 Prepare grill for indirect heat, using a drip pan.
-Place turkey over drip pan; grill, covered, over indirect medium heat for 2 to 3 hours or until a meat thermometer reads 180°, tenting turkey with foil after about 1 hour.
-Cover and let stand 20 minutes before carving.
+Place turkey over drip pan; grill, covered, over indirect medium heat for 2 to 2-1/2 hours or until a meat thermometer reads 180°, tenting turkey with foil after about 1 hour.